shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ## Introduction

-In this tutorial you will learn how to create your own custom template for detail pages.
-In this example we want to get rid of the default detail page layout and create a more minimalistic layout for marketing purposes.
+In this tutorial you will learn how to create a custom template for detail pages.
+In this example, we want to replace the default detail page layout and create a more minimalistic layout for marketing purposes.
 This custom template could be used for products which are not yet in stock, but should be mentioned or announced to the customer.

 <div class="alert alert-warning" role="alert">
     <strong>Warning:</strong> Before you start modifying any template file, please make sure that you use a custom theme.
-If you'd like to have a more general introduction in working with themes please read our <a href="https://developers.shopware.com/designers-guide/">getting started tutorials</a>.
+If you'd like to have a more general introduction to working with themes, please read our <a href="/designers-guide/theme-startup-guide/">theme startup guide</a>.
 </div>

 ![Custom detail page](custom-detail.png)